kolkhis/tech-notes/linux/filesystem-structure.md

 The `/srv` directory is not on all Linux machines by default.
 This directory is used for data that is being served by the system (e.g., Samba).

+## `/home`

+This stores the home directory for users.

+This directory doesn't **have** to be on a system.
+User account home directories can be stored elsewhere.

 ## Resources
 - <https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch03.html>